 Limited-time Offering: Nothing motivates people like a deadline.
 The time-sensitive nature of the group buy adds urgency into the mix, and helps bring the price down for everyone.
 How?
 Read on.

 The key ingredient for most participants is the pricing for the group buy.
 The competitive bidding process ensures Solar Urbana-Champaign achieves a price per watt lower than any individual would generally be able to get on the market.
 In addition, the price comes down for everyone when certain benchmarks are surpassed.
 For example, once the participants of the group buy collectively reach 50 kW of capacity, everyone gets an additional reduction of the price of their array.
 An additional reduction of price happens at the 150 kW mark, again at 250 kW, and a final reduction above 350 kW.

-How is a solar installer able to offer such low prices through the program?
-There are two important factors: strong customer education and an economy of scale.
+Two important factors allow solar installers to offer lower prices through the program: strong customer education and an economy of scale.